telerik/ajax-docs/controls/fileexplorer/client-side-programming/overview.md

 # Client-side Programming Overview

-**RadFileExplorer** has a number of client-side properties and methods that you could use :
+**RadFileExplorer** has a number of client-side properties and methods that you could use:

 ## Telerik.Web.UI.FileExplorer methods

->caption

 |  **Method**  |  **Description**  |
 | ------ | ------ |